 - PK-12 Guidance Counseling

 Creighton offers a unique opportunity when earning this degree: the Magis Catholic Teacher Corps program.
 This program provides a faith-based support to accepted applicants.
 Accepted applicants also benefit by receiving a monthly stipend, subsidized tuition, health insurance, and more.

 Average Net Price: $27,864

 Originally founded as a liberal arts women’s college, today Seton Hall provides dozens of academic and professional development opportunities.
-It is located in Greensburg, Pennsylvania and is a private, Catholic university affiliated with the Sisters of Charity.
+It is located in South Orange, NJ, and is a private, Catholic university affiliated with the Sisters of Charity.
 Approximately 2,500 students attend Seton Hall.

 When you earn an MA in School Counseling from Seton Hall you will become a highly thoughtful, socially conscious, and intuitive school counselor.
 Seton Hall’s program considers ethnic, geographic, and social differences and the implications of those differences in the K-12 setting.
 Classes include:

 - Principles of Learning and Behavior Modification

 Seton Hall is nationally ranked by U.S. News & World Report, among many others.
 In addition to its overall academic reputation, the University boasts solid marks across departments.
 Seton Hall is particularly known for its business, education, and law programs.